SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 ### delete

 Delete employee with the specified id.
+If it had tracker assigned, tracker label will be prepended with "Deleted "

 **required subuser rights**: employee_update